Children’s Fire Safety

 Children should be aware of fire safety and risks just as much as adults.
 The more awareness the whole household has on how to prevent a fire and the procedures during a home evacuation, the less risk there is for there to be a casualty as a result.

-Information and advice about home life safety and the siting, testing and replacing of Aico alarms can be found in the article section of the website.
+Browse Aico’s fire safety articles for information and advice about home life safety and the siting, testing and replacing of Aico alarms.

 Latest Articles